 One day, when their BAM consulting group brought the food and necessities to give away, they noticed the food was taken quickly, but the other items weren’t.
 This confused my friend and her team, who had been so diligent in gathering things that “people like this” need.
 So that day, as she talked to a lady at the railway station, she asked her if she needed any of the things that hadn’t been taken.

 The lady turned and pulled back a piece of plastic that she had recovered from a torn billboard.
 My friend was shocked to see several of the blankets, a pile of toothbrushes, and other items under the plastic just sitting there not being used.

 The lady at the railway station looked at my friend and said, “we don’t need these things.”
 My friend said she felt a wave of anger hit her face.
 She couldn’t understand how someone so poor didn’t need whatever was brought to them.

 My friend sat there in astonishment.
 She said she realized at that moment that she had never asked anyone there what their needs actually were.
-Having done BAM Consulting for a little while now, it gave her the assumption that she just knew.
+Having done business as mission for a little while now, it gave her the assumption that she just knew.
 More than that, they had been very proud that each week they had plenty of food for everyone there, knowing that it would last them at least several days.

 Now she wondered who had actually eaten the food…the people or the rats.

 It’s vital that we seek to understand.
 So, when we come with business model ideas, that is not a bad thing.
 Even better, though, is when we come with ideas and then understand the culture to see how (and if!) that model can work through BAM while still engaging the culture.

 (This is another story of a BAM practitioner on the field using business as a mechanism for planting the churches.
 Again, we will not be sharing their names or specific locations for their protection.